aspose-slides/Aspose.Slides-Documentation/php-java/developer-guide/presentation-content/manage-media-files/picture-frame/_index.md

 10. Add the picture frame (containing the picture) to the slide.
 11. Write the modified presentation as a PPTX file.

-This Java code demonstrates the picture frame formatting process:
+This PHP code demonstrates the picture frame formatting process:

 ```php
   // Instantiates the Presentation class that represents the PPTX